 - (a) The Township has negotiated a five-year contract with Ontario Clean Water Agency to manage the water treatment plant and the sewage treatment plant.
 The contract base is \$290,833 and provides an annual adjustment for inflation, hydro costs and insurance.
 The contract does not include capital expenses or unexpected expenses in the nature of addressing equipment failure.
-The term of the contract expires December 2027. - Included in the Consolidated Statement of Operations and Accumulated Municipal Equity are the costs paid to the Ontario Clean Water Agency of \$278,023 (2022 \$276,437). - (b) The Township receives policing services from the Ontario Provincial Police.
+The term of the contract expires December 2027. - Included in the Consolidated Statement of Operations and Accumulated Municipal Equity are the costs paid to the Ontario Clean Water Agency of \$298,046 (2023 \$278,023). - (b) The Township receives policing services from the Ontario Provincial Police.
 Annual charges are based on an estimate determined at the beginning of the year and reconciled to actual costs in the following year.
-The fees paid in the current year and adjusted for the previous year's reconciliation were \$1,743,850 (2022 \$1,760,533). - (c) The Township has entered into a two-year recreation cost sharing agreement with the Town of Gananoque.
-The agreement is for the 2023 and 2024 years.
-The amount paid under the contract in 2023 was \$158,500 (2022 -\$145,274).
+The fees paid in the current year and adjusted for the previous year's reconciliation were \$1,712,424 (2023 \$1,743,850). - (c) The Township has entered into a new four-year recreation cost sharing agreement with the Town of Gananoque.
+The agreement is for the 2025 to 2028 years.
+This is an extension of the previous two-year agreement for the 2023 and 2024 years.
+The amount paid under the contract in 2024 was \$158,500 (2023 -\$158,500).